FederatedAI/FATE-Community/SECURITY.md

 5. Public disclosure process: SRC will issue a public announcement to the FATE community through GitHub website to guide FATE users to learn about the vulnerability and obtain a patched version.
 SRC will also announce the mitigation measures that users can take until they can apply patches to their FATE services.

 ## Mailing list ##
-Security issues can be reported to the FATE SRC by sending email to FATE-security @groups.io.
+Security issues can be reported to the FATE SRC by sending email to FATE-security @groups.io or fate_security @groups.163.com.
 The FATE SRC will discuss security issues and patching methods privately via this email group before disclosure.

 ## Limitation of Liability ##
 The FATE community pays high attention to the vulnerabilities that impair the confidentiality and integrity of user data.
 The FATE community takes all reported, potential, and suspected vulnerabilities seriously and will investigate them promptly.